Ray-Hackshaw/japantrip/README.md

 This site is currently a work in progress: there is a lot of work yet to be done.
 TO DO LIST:
 Media design queries - mobile compatability.
+FOR NOW: want to add a "this site is a work in progress: please view on desktop for the best experience" disclaimer.
 'Read more' clickable options for each marker - hiding overflowing descriptions to hovering markers will allow for better navigation (+ best practice).
 The clickable 'read more'/marker onclick events should open modal pop-ups that occupy the whole screen, yet can still easily be exited out.
 The modal pop-ups will contain all the information about the city + some images at the bottom the user can quickly skim through if so desired.

 # Getting Started with Create React App